-According to primatologist Signe Preuschoft, people laugh to admit fear and communicate a desire to avoid conflict.
-Whatever the reason, Daniel Dornbusch, senior vice-president of global finance shared services at industrial firm BASF, got the biggest laugh of the afternoon at a conference when he answered a question about the...
+According to primatologist Signe Preuschoft, people have a tendency to laugh to admit fear and communicate a desire to avoid conflict.
+Whatever the reason, Daniel Dornbusch, senior vice-president of global finance shared services at industrial firm BASF, got the biggest laugh of the afternoon at a conference when he answered...

 Responding with a dry understatement, Dornbusch said: “I mean, they are colleagues, and we need servers.
-And we cannot get servers without going through IT.”
+We cannot get servers without going through IT.”

 Speaking at RPA supplier UiPath’s recent London conference, he went on to discuss some of his frustrations with the IT department.
 He said that following a request to install UiPath on company servers, the IT department said it wanted to use the RPA infrastructure to host other activities.
 Instead, the RPA team took control of its own technology, to retain its proximity to experts in business processes.

-Businesses are focusing their attention on RPA as a quick and easy fix to automate manual tasks and reduce errors, Gartner says.
-Its research found global spending on RPA software is set to reach $680 million in 2018, an increase of 57% year over year.
-In 2022, it will total $2.4 billion, the research firm says.
+Businesses are focusing their attention on RPA as a quick and easy fix to automate manual tasks and reduce errors, according to Gartner, which predicted global spending on RPA would reach $680m in 2018 – an increase of 57% year over year – rising to $2.4bn in 2022.

-Dornbusch says the tussle with IT cost his RPA team an estimated seven months’ progress.
+Dornbusch said the tussle with IT cost his RPA team an estimated seven months’ progress.
 But BASF is not alone in the struggle.

 For more about Robotic Process Automation (RPA)